Deducteam/Dedukti/README.md

  - `dkcheck` is the type-checker for `Dedukti`,
  - `dktop` is an interactive wrapper around the type-checker,
  - `dkdep` is a dependency generator for `Dedukti` files,
- - `dkprune` is a program to re-print only the strictly required subset of `Dedukti` files.
+ - `dkprune` is a program to re-print only the strictly required subset of `Dedukti` files,
+ - `dkmeta` is a tool which used `Dedukti` rewrite rules to rewrite a `Dedukti` file,
+ - `universo` is a tool which allows to work with universes using the encoding of `The Calculus of Inductive Constructions` in `Dedukti`.

 ### OPTIONS